Senior Extension Associate

 Outreach and Extension Focus

 Off-Campus Extension activities involving the application of remote sensing, geographic information systems (GIS), and global positioning systems (GPS) technologies to cultural and environmental issues.
-Activities include hands-on consulting with individuals and groups, managing applied research projects, offering small technical workshops, and giving informational presentations.
-Stakeholders include tribal groups, state agencies and programs, town and county staff, and non-governmental organizations.
-The IRIS GIS Program supplies state-of-the-art software, licensing, and technical support to 27 CCE county organizations.
-At present, this program provides 225 software licenses at no cost to the counties.
-Geospatial support is provided daily CCE county organizations in the form of telephone support, face-to-face consultations, web-based consultations, and scheduled webinars.
+Activities include hands-on consulting with individuals and groups, managing applied research projects, offering small technical workshops, giving informational presentations, and developing instructional videos delivered via the web.
+Stakeholders have included tribal groups, state agencies and programs, town and county staff, and non-governmental organizations.
+The IRIS GIS Program supplies state-of-the-art software, licensing, and technical support to 28 CCE county organizations.
+At present, this program provides 91 software licenses at no cost to the counties.
+Geospatial support is provided daily to CCE county organizations in the form of telephone support, face-to-face consultations, web-based consultations, and scheduled webinars.

 On-Campus Extension Extension activities involve the application of remote sensing, geographic information systems (GIS), and global positioning systems (GPS) technologies to support is provided daily to faculty, staff, and students of the University.
 Geospatial support provided through class lectures, face-to-face project consultations, and via telephone, email, and web-based consultations.
 IRIS manages the ESRI/SUNY (GIS) site licenses (467) for CALS and provides support to the 16 departments involved.

 Teaching activities involving the application of remote sensing, geographic information systems (GIS), and global positioning systems (GPS) technologies to land use and natural resources issues.
 My involvment the academic classes provides me with an opportunity to renew my knowledge of associated software and to update my teaching methods for classroom, off-campus workshops, and video development.
 Each class involves hands-on projects that focus on the application of geospatial methods and data to address real-world issues.